Striptease (film): Casting

 Moore's own daughter Rumer Willis, who was 7 years old when the film was released, played Erin's daughter Angela.
-As Moore explained, "she [Willis] wanted it so badly" that Moore asked that Willis be considered for the part.
-In reality, this required Willis to see Moore dancing topless, for a scene in which Angela sees Erin performing.
-However, Moore said that this was acceptable, as "[W]e don't shame the body, we encourage the body as something beautiful and natural, and my children bathe with me, and I walk around naked."
+As Moore explained, "she [Willis] wanted it so badly" that Moore specifically asked for her to be cast in the role.
+In reality, this required Willis to see her mother dancing topless, for a scene in which Angela sees Erin performing.
+However, Moore said that this was acceptable, as "[W]e don't shame the body, we encourage the body as something beautiful and natural and my children bathe with me and I walk around naked."

 The cast included some notable real-world strippers such as Pandora Peaks.
 "Talk about a happy set", said Bergman.
 "We were shooting in Miami for six months.
 It was a gas".

 Reshot ending

 During test screenings, audiences objected to a scene at the end where Dilbeck becomes violent and attempts to rape Grant, holding a knife to her throat.
 The scene was reshot five months later to make it funnier, causing a one-month delay in the release, but test screenings also turned up less than favorable reactions.